J&J suspends sales forecast for COVID vaccine, cuts profit view | Business

 J&J suspends sales forecast for COVID vaccine, cuts profit view

-Its sales last year had underperformed rival mRNA shots also due to manufacturing bottlenecks and safety concerns.
-Pfizer Inc has forecast $32 billion in 2022 sales from its COVID vaccine developed with BioNTech, while Moderna has forecast $21 billion.
+Johnson & Johnson on Tuesday cut its full-year profit expectation and said it could no longer provide a forecast for sales of its COVID-19 vaccine because of demand uncertainty as well as surplus supply of other shots.

-Johnson & Johnson on Tuesday cut its full-year profit expectation and suspended sales forecast for its COVID-19 vaccine after having earlier predicted as much as $3.5 billion in sales from the shot.
+Johnson & Johnson on Tuesday cut its full-year profit expectation and said it could no longer provide a forecast for sales of its COVID-19 vaccine because of demand uncertainty as well as surplus supply of other shots.
+The company had earlier predicted as much as $3.5 billion in sales from the single-dose vaccine, which has fared poorly compared to rivals due to low demand in the United States and safety concerns.

 "The slight miss was really around the COVID-19 vaccine and quite frankly it met our internal expectations.
 There was just a disconnect into how the Street assumed it was going to play out over the year," Chief Financial Officer Joseph Wolk told CNBC.
-Last year, production at the Maryland plant of its contract manufacturer Emergent BioSolutions was halted by the U.S. Food and Drug Administration last as an accidental mix-up of ingredients ruined about 15 million vaccine doses.

-The New York Times had reported in February that J&J shut down the only plant making usable batches of its COVID-19 vaccine late last year.
+While sales in its consumer health and medical device units beat expectations, sales of $12.87 billion from its large pharmaceuticals unit fell below estimates of $13.6 billion.

+J&J warned that supply chain constraints in its consumer health unit would hit sales of its skin health and beauty products for the rest of the year.
 Excluding items, J&J earned $2.67 per share, beating market expectation of $2.56 per share.

+Citi analyst Joanne Wuensch said the company's earnings "raise more questions than it answers" and investors would be looking for more clarity on the impact of the Russia-Ukraine crisis and soaring inflation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)